HimbeerserverDE/www/static/md/rsdsl.md

 This program only works if native IPv4 is available.
 If native IPv6 is available it still establishes the tunnel but doesn't add a default route.
-This hopefully won't break anything.
+This ~~hopefully won't~~ doesn't break anything.
-We'll see once native IPv6 becomes available here.
-I'd recommend against using this if native connectivity is provided by your ISP.
+~~We'll see once native IPv6 becomes available here.~~ I'd recommend against using this if native connectivity is provided by your ISP.